Battleship Potemkin: Soundtracks

-In order to retain its relevance as a propaganda film for each new generation, Eisenstein hoped the score would be rewritten every 20 years.
+To retain its relevance as a propaganda film for each new generation, Eisenstein hoped the score would be rewritten every 20 years.
 The original score was composed by Edmund Meisel.
 A salon orchestra performed the Berlin premiere in 1926.
 The instruments were flute/piccolo, trumpet, trombone, harmonium, percussion and strings without viola.
 Meisel wrote the score in twelve days because of the late approval of film censors.
 As time was so short Meisel repeated sections of the score.
 Composer/conductor Mark-Andreas Schlingensiepen has reorchestrated the original piano score to fit the version of the film available today.

 Nikolai Kryukov composed a new score in 1950 for the 25th anniversary.
 In 1985, Chris Jarrett composed a solo piano accompaniment for the movie.
 In 1986 Eric Allaman wrote an electronic score for a showing that took place at the 1986 Berlin International Film Festival.
 The music was commissioned by the organizers, who wanted to commemorate the 60th anniversary of the film's German premiere.
 The score was played only at this premiere and has not been released on CD or DVD.
 Contemporary reviews were largely positive apart from negative comment because the music was electronic.
 Allaman also wrote an opera about Battleship Potemkin, which is musically separate from the film score.

 In commercial format, on DVD for example, the film is usually accompanied by classical music added for the "50th anniversary edition" released in 1975.
 Three symphonies from Dmitri Shostakovich have been used, with No. 5, beginning and ending the film, being the most prominent.
 A version of the film offered by the Internet Archive has a soundtrack that also makes heavy use of the symphonies of Shostakovich, including his Fourth, Fifth, Eighth, Tenth, and Eleventh.